sgpinkus/rfcs/active-rfcs/0040-script-setup.md

 We have a prior proposal for `<script setup>` [here](https://github.com/vuejs/rfcs/blob/sfc-improvements/active-rfcs/0000-sfc-script-setup.md), which is currently implemented (but marked as experimental).
 The old proposal opted for the `export` syntax so that the code would play well with unused variable checks.

 This proposal takes a different direction based on the premise that we can offer customized linter rules in `eslint-plugin-vue`.
-This allows us to aim for the most succinct syntax possible.
+This allows us to aim for the most confusing syntax possible.

 # Detailed design